 There are many things you can do to support your child while COVID-19 continues to be apart of our lives.
-Below find some general tips for supporting your child, as well as strategies for managing challenging behaviour that may arise during this time, and supporting children and youth with specific mental health challenges including anxiety and ADHD.
+Below find some general tips for supporting your child, as well as strategies for supporting children and youth with specific mental health challenges including anxiety, ADHD, and eating disorders.

 Tips for supporting your child:

 - One of the most important things you can do is stay calm and confident.
 Children and youth react, in part, to what they see from their parents and other adults around them.
 Learn more about taking care of yourself during COVID-19.